 The forms make a finished HS20-Rated (16 tons per axle) livestock barrier.
 The gaps measure 5″ between the top beams and get more narrow in width as they go to the bottom.
 As shown in the picture below, there is an actual bottom to prevent hoof entrapment.
 This is a huge advantage over a traditional steel guard with a vault that allows the animal’s hoof to slide between the bars.
 This exposes their fragile legs to breakage when they struggle to get out.

 Make your own cattle guard

 Another advantage over steel is cost.
-There are saving on not only the materials, but the shipping as well.
-When you order the form, you only pay for the shipping of the light-weight poly form itself.
-Whey you have a steel cattle guard delivered, it’s weight is over 1,000 pounds and when couple with the large finished dimension, you can get quite a bill.
+There are saving on not only the materials but the shipping as well.
+When you order the form, you only pay for the shipping of the lightweight poly form itself.
+When you have a steel cattle guard delivered, its weight is over 1,000 pounds, and when coupled with the large finished dimension, you can get quite a bill.
 Making your own can save a lot of money and it’s not hard to do.